Trendeo/slate/source/includes/_addresses.md

 ### Response

 The endpoint returns all addresses of the given user, as a dictionary with address IDs as keys.
 An empty object is returned in case there is no address yet.
+In case the addresses of a guest user are requested, but the guest user does not exist yet in the database, just an empty list is returned.
 Each address has the already well-known structure:

 Parameter | Description